Accounting Policy

 (b) Other Commitments

 The Company has undertaken to arrange for the necessary financial support to its subsidiaries Bhira Investments Pte.
-Ltd., Bhivpuri Investments Ltd., TP Renewable Microgrid Ltd., Tata Power Jamshedpur Distribution Ltd. and Tata Power International Pte.
-Ltd.
+Ltd, Bhivpuri Investments Ltd, TP Renewable Microgrid Ltd, Tata Power Transmission Company Ltd (formerly known as Tata Power Jamshedpur Distribution Ltd.), Tata Power International Pte.
+Ltd, TP Jalpura Khurja Power Transmission Ltd, TP Power Plus Ltd, TP Bikaner III Neemrana II Transmission Ltd, TP Gopalpur Transmission Ltd and TP Paradeep Transmission Ltd.

 In the normal course of business, contingent liabilities arise from litigations and claims.
 It is a possible obligation that arises from the past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot be measured reliably.
 The Company does not recognise a contingent liability but discloses the same.